Friedrich Wilhelm von Seydlitz

 Seydlitz became legendary throughout the Prussian Army both for his leadership and for his reckless courage.
-During the Seven Years' War, he came into his own as a cavalry general, known for his coup d'œil, his ability to assess at a glance the entire battlefield situation and to understand intuitively what needed to be done: he excelled at converting the King's directives into flexible tactics.
+During the Seven Years' War, he came into his own as a cavalry general, known for his coup d'œil, his ability to assess at a glance the entire battlefield situation and to understand intuitively what needed to be done: he excelled at converting the king's directives into flexible tactics.
 At the Battle of Rossbach, his cavalry was instrumental in routing the French and Imperial armies.
 His cavalry subsequently played an important role in crushing the Habsburg and Imperial left flank at the Battle of Leuthen.
 Seydlitz was wounded in battle several times.
 After the Battle of Kunersdorf in August 1759, he semi-retired to recover from his wounds, charged with the protection of the city of Berlin.
 He was not healthy enough to campaign again until 1761.

 Frederick rewarded him with Order of the Black Eagle on the field after the Battle of Rossbach; he had already received the Pour le Mérite for his action at the Battle of Kolin.
-Although estranged from Frederick for several years, the two were reconciled during Seydlitz's final illness.
+Although Seydlitz was estranged from Frederick for several years, the two were reconciled during Seydlitz's final illness.
 Seydlitz died in 1773, and Frederick's heirs included his name on the equestrian statue of Frederick the Great in Berlin, in a place of honor.